 Type: The type of work item.
 Commonly available types are Defect, Task, and Story.
 You can customize the project to include additional types.

 Filed Against: A category that identifies the functional area that the work item belongs to.
 For example, your project might have GUI, Build, and Documentation categories.
 Each category is associated with a team area; that team is responsible for responding to the work item.
-If you are unsure of the category, you can click the Guess Category button.
+If you are unsure of the category, you can enter the Description, then click the Guess Category button.
 The Guess Category button attempts to guess the correct category by using the text in the Summary and Description fields to search for similar work items.

 Severity: An indication of the impact of the work item, such as Minor, Normal, Major, or Critical.

 Found In: The release that the work item refers to.
+After a release is created, it becomes available as a choice in the Found In field of work items in the same project area as the release.
+Usually, this field is used for the work item type Defect, to identify the release in which the defect is raised.

 Description: A detailed description of the work item.
 For example, the description for a defect might include a list of steps to follow to reproduce the defect.
-Any descriptions that are longer than 32KB are truncated, and the entire description is added as an attachment.
+Any descriptions that are longer than 32KB are truncated(first 32KB is retained), and the entire description is added as an attachment.
+Currently, this feature is available only in the RTC Eclipse Client and not in the Web Client.